 Both products clearly fall under the same category of "room correction software" with both companies taking totally different approaches in design and usability.
 The two solutions are separated by quite a large price gap, that for now we will put aside so that we can compare what the main differences are between them.

 Dan wrote a brilliant article outlining the basics of acoustic treatment and sharing his story and experiences with his various studios.
-Following on from Dan's article, I am going to share my experiences and the techniques I have used for my current studio.
+Following on from Dan's article, I am going to share my experiences and the techniques I have used for my current studio starting with the floor and ceiling.

 Some members of our community own or work in top recording studios or are producers who have the benefit of working in amazing recording spaces.
 We also have many who work in their bedroom, office, cellar, in spaces they may double-up for other uses.
 In this scenarios being able to create permanent isolation is costly and hard.
 Here are our top 5 ways to try and create a much quieter space to record in, that won't break the bank or trouble the your family.